Upgrades for your Yamaha Disklavier! Where to Start?

 Do you service players?

 Players fall in two categories: Older player uprights, generally from the 1920s, and newer electronic players from the 80s onward.
 I can tune both, but the older 1920s players can present some unique challenges when regulating or repairing them.
-The player stack is heavy, and generally difficult to remove, and it sits between me and the action.
+The player stack is heavy, and typically difficult to remove, and it sits between me and the action.
 You should expect this to take some extra time.

 While I can help you set up your Yamaha Disklavier or other electronic system, I do NOT do repairs or rebuilding on the actual player mechanism, old or new.
 I do not currently have anyone to recommend for this work, and if you are such a person, please contact me.